rutgers-apl/alive-nj/README.md

   `C2 = trunc(C1)`.
 These symbols are in scope in the precondition and target, so `zext(C2) == C1` is a valid precondition.
 Note that, unlike `trunc(C1)`, all uses of `C2` will have the same type.
+* Checks for compile-time undefined behavior.
+For example, a precondition `C1 % C2 == 0` will be rejected unless `C2` is guaranteed to be nonzero.
+* An explicit `poison` value.
+* Support for the recently-proposed `freeze` instruction.
+* Choice of semantics for verification, using the `--translator` option.
+  Available translators include:
+    * `smtundef` Uses `undef` when the conditions of fast-math attributes are violated.
+    * `smtpoison` Uses `poison` when the conditions of fast-math attributes are violated.
+    * `poisononly` Allows the `freeze` instruction, and prevents `poison` from propagating through the unchosen branch of a `select` instruction.

 We have found the following bugs with the floating point support in Alive-NJ: